jacksalici/ebv-esp32-training-kit/readme.md

 For unknown reasons, the kit disapperead from the Internet (the company blog posts on that have been deleted too), and now it is very hard to find any information about it.
 As of Jan 2025, the only reference to this is an old wonky [EBV website](https://www.iotconnect.io/ebv/), where the kit is still listed, but the links are broken. _The image above shows the kit, as it was presented there._

-This repository aims to provide a complete documentation of the kit, and to offer a starting point for those who want to use it even if I don't think it is possible to find it anymore.
+This repository aims to provide the library and the code for the kit, offering a starting point for those who want to use it.
+Even if I don't think it is possible to find it anymore, I hope this can be useful for someone or at least for my future reference.

 ## Sensors and PCBs